Bksp/Traducciones/README.md

-# Traducciones
-Traducciones de mods al español
+# SOME MODS EN LATINO

 I have translated some mods, I have corrected some translations.
 Although I uploaded them to their respective Githubs, they probably don't have the support for old versions.